 As a key operational control, we monitor the quality of abstraction sources and discharges against reference locations outside our operations, and international and local guidelines.
 Water is regularly tested for contaminants associated with our activities, as well as physical and chemical characteristics such as pH, suspended solids, and nutrients.

-We have assessed the risks and opportunities to Perseus from climate change and selected the Taskforce on Climate-related Financial Disclosures (TCFD) as an appropriate internationally recognised framework to disclose our climate-related risks, and our strategy to manage them.
+In alignment with the TCFD framework, we have assessed the risks and opportunities to Perseus from climate change, including climate-related risks and their potential impact on our organisation, and our strategy to manage these.